 Mr. A.G.
-Lowenthal, our Chairman and Chief Executive Officer, owns 97.5% of the Class B Stock and intends to vote all of such Class B Stock in favor of each of Matters 1 and 2.
+Lowenthal, our Chairman and Chief Executive Officer, owns 97.5% of the Class B Stock and intends to vote all of such Class B Stock in favor of each of Matters 1, 2, 3 and 5 and intends to vote for 3 years with respect to Matter 4.
 As a result, each of the matters before the Meeting is expected to be approved.
 See "Security Ownership of Certain Beneficial Owners and Management."